APNIC-Labs/draft-kskroll-sentinel/README.md

-   If a browser or operating system is configured with multiple resolvers, and those resolvers have different properties (for example, one performs DNSSEC validation and one does not), the sentinel test described in this document can still be used, but it makes a number of assumptions about DNS resolution behaviour that may not necessarily hold in all environments.
-If these assumptions do not hold (such as, for example, requiring the stub resolver to query the next recursive resolver in the locally configured set upon receipt of a SERVFAIL response code) then this test may produce
+   If a browser or operating system is configured with multiple resolvers, and those resolvers have different properties (for example, one performs DNSSEC validation and one does not), the sentinel test described in this document can still be used.
+The sentinel test makes a number of assumptions about DNS resolution behaviour that may not necessarily hold in all environments; if these assumptions do not hold (such as, for example, requiring the stub resolver to query the next recursive resolver in the locally configured set upon receipt of a SERVFAIL response code) then this